-Scrolling through their delectable food announcements on social media became a cherished weekly routine, regularly prodding me to seek out their latest temporary location for another taste.
+Scrolling through the restaurant's delectable food announcements on social media became a cherished weekly routine, regularly prodding me to seek out the latest temporary location for another taste.

 I’ve planned weekend excursions in subzero temperatures to slurp up bowls of long-simmered khao poon or trumpet mushroom congee.
 During the summer months, nothing complements long days in the sun like Chef Vang’s sweet and spicy papaya salad or honey-tamarind barbecue pork.

 But after five years of running Union Hmong Kitchen as a pop-up, Chef Vang will open his very own brick-and-mortar restaurant this spring in Northeast Minneapolis: Vinai (pronounced vee-nye).